MattEspinos/video_downloader/README.md

 To download a video, run the video_downloader.py script with the following options:
 usage: video_downloader.py [-h] [-p PATH] [-t {youtube,instagram}] url

-Download a video from YouTube, or Instagram.

 positional arguments:
-  url                   URL of the video.
+  * url  -> URL of the video.

 optional arguments:
-  -h, --help            show this help message and exit -p PATH, --path PATH  Path to save the video.
+  * -h, --help            show this help message and exit
+  * -p PATH, --path PATH  Path to save the video.
-  -t {youtube,instagram}, --type {youtube,instagram}
+  * -t {youtube,instagram}, --type {youtube,instagram}
                         Platform to download from ('youtube', or 'instagram').
                         Default is 'youtube'.
 For example, to download a video from YouTube: